 For these children, don’t feel like nighttime potty training is a failure if they can’t do it by 5-6 years old.
 In fact, I’ve met some children who have difficulty with complete nighttime potty training until they’re almost 10 years old.

 If your child is a heavy sleeper who isn’t fully nighttime potty trained, don’t feel bad.
-Talk to your doctor to make sure there’s no underlying medical concerns.
+Talk to your doctor to make sure there are no underlying medical concerns.
 But then don’t make a big deal about it.
 The extra concern and anxiety will only make things worse – and your child already doesn’t have any control of the situation.

 Buy big kid nighttime diapers or use puppy pee pads under the sheets.
 In some cases, you may need to combine the two.